Tokyo 10, Maracaibo, Venezuela 0

 It was a big win for Tokyo, which is attempting to defend the nation’s title after Osaka, Japan, beat Phenix City, Ala., in last year’s championship game.

-``There was a lot of pressure coming into this first game, having won last year,″ Ohmae said. ``Moving forward, it’s great to win the first game. ...
+``There was a lot of pressure coming into this first game, having won last year,″ Tokyo manager Masumi Ohmea said. ``Moving forward, it’s great to win the first game. ...
 It relieves some pressure now that we’re in the driver’s seat.″

-Tokyo’s victory was called after the fifth inning due to Little League’s 10-run rule when the Far East team scored twice to go up 10-0, and Maracaibo failed to score in the bottom half of the inning.
+The game was called after the fifth inning due to Little League’s 10-run rule when the Far East team scored twice to go up 10-0, and Maracaibo failed to score in the bottom half.